MicrosoftDocs/azure-dev-docs/articles/python/how-to-assign-role-permissions.md

 ## <a name="azure-cli"></a>Identify scope and assign a role through the Azure CLI

 Role assignment with the Azure CLI uses the [`az role assignment`](/cli/azure/role/assignment?view=azure-cli-latest) command.
 You use `az role assignment create` to add an assignment and `az role assignment delete` to remove an assignment.
-This process is described in full in the article [Add or remove Azure role assignments using Azure CLI](/azure/role-based-access-control/role-assignments-cli).

-However, the following is a summary of the process along with specific examples.
+Although the full process is described in [Add or remove Azure role assignments using Azure CLI](/azure/role-based-access-control/role-assignments-cli), the following summary provides specific examples that are relevant to other articles on this Developer Center.

 The `az role assignment create` command has the following syntax: